smirik/llm-libration/README.md

 - `BENCHMARK_DIR`: Path to directory with categorized subdirectories (required)
 - `--provider`: LLM provider (`openai`, `anthropic`, `openrouter`, `ollama`) (default: `openai`)
 - `--model`: Custom model name (optional)
+- `--prompt-env-var`: Environment variable that stores the prompt template (default: `PROMPT_TEMPLATE`)
+- `--simplified`: Collapse transient+libration into a single resonant class (binary resonant vs non-resonant)

+The `--simplified` flag is useful for coarse benchmarking where any bounded oscillation (pure or transient) should count as resonant.
+When it is enabled, libration and transient folders become resonant, everything else becomes non-resonant, and the CLI will automatically use `PROMPT_TEMPLATE_SIMPLIFIED` unless you override `--prompt-env-var`.

 **Benchmark Directory Structure:**
 The benchmark directory should contain categorized subdirectories: